collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Workflow Decisions

-Some projects will involve both a master and develop branch.
-For example, a mission critical project with a high volume of users is likely to use a develop branch and stage updates before going live.
+Some project will have a master branch and a develop branch.
+The development branch will be done in the develop branch.
+The develop branch will be merged with the master branch when the work is ready to go love.

 If you choose to use a develop branch:
 * In addition to the master branch, create the develop branch
 * Choose a default branch (can be changed)

 <!--
-Setting the default branch
 "The default branch is considered the base branch in your repository, against which all pull requests and code commits are automatically made, unless you specify a different branch"
 The default branch is the base branch and will be master, unless you specify otherwise Set the default (base branch) under branches tab- against which all pull requests and code commits are automatically made- master branch by default

 - [ ] Look at an example of master only versus master/develop, production/staging

-* Are you going to have both master and development branches? (master only or master/develop as production/staging)
+* master only or master/develop as production/staging)
-* default branch? (base against which future pull requests and commits will be made) -->
+* default branch? (base against which future pull requests and commits will be made)

+For example, a mission critical project with a high volume of users is likely to use a develop branch and stage updates before going live.
+-->

 </td></tr>